tonyonodi/Class-Cycle/README.md

 # Class Cycle

+Made by [Tony Onodi], tweet me with problems/suggestions; will try to fix.

 Small Javascript library I made for a friend.
 I lack the chutzpah to put what it does into words so it's probably best that I start with an example...

 ## Example